SJarno/linkdatabase-hbc/README.md

 Production release can be found here: https://linkdatabase-hbc-practice.herokuapp.com/

+## Note:
+If you are interested testing the functionality in admin(adding www-links) in production, please contact me via jarno.saastamoinen@hotmail.com

 ## About
 A project for school I builded for future reference.
 Went bit over with this one, but practice is practice.